space-wizards/docs/src/en/robust-toolbox/coordinate-systems.md

 ### 1.5 Projection Matrix
 This is a basic orthographic projection like any other top down 2D game.
 Distance from the camera on the Z axis does not change the size of entities, all parallel lines stay parallel, and the field of view is a rectangular prism.

+### 1.6 Coding conventions

+`Vector2` are row vectors with an implict $1$ in the third component.
+These vectors are transformed by `Matrix3x2`, which are row-major matrices with an implicit third column of $\left(0, 0, 1\right)$.
+Vectors are pre-multiplied with matrices, i.e. $vM$.

+Refrain from giving your `Matrix3x2` variables names such as `matrix`, `invMatrix` or `matty`, as this makes your code unnecessarily difficult for others to read.
+Instead, what transformation the matrix is applying.
+The suggested way to describe this transformation is to use a naming pattern in the form of "original space - TO - result space"; for example, a matrix named `entityToWorld` converts a vector in entity space into world space.
+Aside from clarity, this naming convention has several advantages:

+- When inverting a matrix, swap the order of the space names - the inverse of `entityToWorld` is `worldToEntity` and is the matrix which transforms a vector in world space into entity space.
+- When multiplying matrices and choosing a name for the result, the space names can be concatonated; for example `var entityToWorld = entityToGrid * gridToWorld` - in general, the space names in the "middle" of the multiplication will match.
+This allows you to easily see if your transformation makes sense -- `entityToGrid * gridToWorld` sounds good, but `gridToEntity * gridToWorld` would be a very suspicious transformation and might indicate a bug.

 ## 2 The Screen
 The screen is the square box that the game is projected onto when rendered.
 This is what you look at, it's like a *window* that you can look at the World through.
 Some game effects and the UI are directly drawn onto the screen.